 The symptoms that people feel during MDMA withdrawal range from mild to extreme.
 While uncomfortable, the symptoms don’t usually have life-threatening effects.
 In general, people experience problems such as sweating, vomiting, and insomnia.
 Unfortunately, these symptoms are unpleasant enough to cause a relapse.

+So, how long does MDMA last in your system?
 When it comes to addiction education, it’s also good to know how long MDMA is detectable in your system.
 The recreational effects of MDMA only last about three to seven hours.
-With that said, hair follicle testing can detect MDMA use within the past 90 days.
+With that said, hair follicle testing can detect MDMA use within the past ninety days.

 Other tests can only detect MDMA in your system over a period of a few days.
 For example, a urine test can detect the drug two or three days after use.
 Of course, this timeline varies depending on the individual.
 For example, drinking a lot of water decreases the time in which this test can detect MDMA.

-Answering the question of how long does MDMA stays in your system is crucial.
+Answering the question of how long MDMA stays in your system is crucial.
 However, it’s even more important to learn the skills necessary to avoid relapse.
-That’s why young adults should find professional treatment at a rehab center.
+That’s why young adults should find professional treatment at a rehab center, such as the treatment available at Zelus Recovery.

 Treatment Options at Zelus Recovery

-Do you or a loved one suffer from MDMA addiction?
+Do you or a loved one suffer from MDMA addiction or molly drug abuse?
 If so, you owe it to yourself to seek Boise addiction treatment programs.
 At Zelus Recovery, we work with young adults to overcome a wide range of addictions, including MDMA.
 Some of the programs that we offer include:

 - Intensive outpatient rehab treatment